What are the benefits of a high-protein diet? Are there risks? Are the risks exaggerations by alarmists, or could you eat too much protein?

 Vegetarians and vegans must be even more intentional about consuming optimal levels, including supplementing with vegan protein powders.

-Unless you are a high-performing athlete who has to be super-fine-tuned with his or her food and supplements, you don’t need to be excessively concerned.
+Unless you are a high-performing athlete who has to be super-fine-tuned with his or her food and supplements, protein timing isn’t as important as simply “getting enough protein.”